-“Dental implants act as artificial tooth roots to support new replacement teeth.”
+“Dental implants serve as a substitute for natural tooth roots to hold new replacement teeth”

 “Caring for dental implants is very similar to caring for natural teeth, especially if the replacement teeth are permanent.”